TatyOko28/udacity-dand/README.md

 [Link to review](https://review.udacity.com/#!/reviews/228881/shared)

 ### P6: Make Effective Data Visualization
 Create a data visualization from a data set that tells a story or highlights trends or patterns in the data.
 Use either dimple.js or d3.js to create the visualization.
-Your work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.
+Your work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication

 [Link to report](/p6)